UB-Advanced-Datastructures/2024-sp-p2-TEMPLATE/README.md

 ----

 ## Additional Notes

-In addition to `src/bplus_tree.rs`, you may modify any of the existing files in `src/mod`.
-You may not add new crates without permission.
+- In addition to `src/bplus_tree.rs`, you may modify any of the existing files in `src/mod`.
+- You may modify the structure of the files and page layouts, as long as you pass the provided test cases.
+- You may **not** add new crates without permission.